MerginMaps/docs/src/concepts/projections/index.md

 ### 1. Datum transformation

 British National Grid (EPSG:27700) is based on datum OSGB 1936 which is different from WGS 84.
-QGIS recognizes that there is possibility to do datum transformation in multiple ways so user is asked to select the one from the list:
+QGIS recognises that there is possibility to do datum transformation in multiple ways so user is asked to select the one from the list:

 ![QGIS select transformation](./transformations_qgis.png)